 Employers should review their first-aid needs assessment to determine whether the above PPE is required by first-aid trained employees.

 Further information can be found on the HSE website.

 The Government in England does not require the wearing of face coverings in schools or other educational settings, although many secondary schools and colleges are asking for face coverings to be worn when arriving and leaving and moving between classes.

-“Most staff in education, childcare and children’s social care settings will not require PPE beyond what they would normally need for their work, even if they are not always able to maintain a distance of 2 metres from others.
+“Most staff in education, childcare and children’s social care settings will not require PPE in response to Covid-19 beyond what they would normally need for their work.

-where an individual child, young person or other learner becomes ill with coronavirus (Covid-19) symptoms and only then if a distance of 2 metres cannot be maintained
+where an individual child, young person or student becomes ill with Covid-19 symptoms and only then if close contact is necessary

-In Scotland, the use of PPE in educational and childcare settings is based on the outcomes of risk assesments.
+In Scotland, a similar approach to the use of PPE in educational establishments is being taken.
 Further information can be found at www.gov.scot.

 In Wales, the guidance reflects that in England.
 Further information can be found at gov.wales.

 In Northern Ireland, the same approach is also being taken.
 Further information can be found at ni.gov.uk.